 For mothers who aren’t interested or might not have room in their schedule for surgery, we recommend EMSCULPT.
 EMSCULPT is a wearable, non-invasive device that sends high-intensity focused electromagnetic waves (HIFEM) to contract the muscles 20,000 times during 30 minutes.
 Muscles contract every time they are used either in everyday life or during a rep in an exercise.
 But, with EMSCULPT, you can achieve more reps than are even possible during a 30-minute ab intensive workout.
 EMSCULPT is perfect for strengthening abdominal and weak pelvic floor muscles.
 It is also remarkably effective for patients who underwent a tummy tuck, and are now fully healed.
 After a tummy tuck, it will be important to regain strength in your core but this may seem impossible after surgery.
 With EMSCULPT, you can just lay back and let the HIFEM waves strengthen your muscles while burning abdominal fat simultaneously.

-Dr. Zuhkle is one of the leading experts in body contouring procedures in the nation.
-At the ABS Institute, Dr. Zuhlke has assisted hundreds of patients in achieving their desired aesthetic physique.
+ABS Institute is one of the leading experts in body contouring procedures in the nation.
+The ABS Institute has assisted hundreds of patients in achieving their desired aesthetic physique.
 The first step is to schedule an initial consultation at our Denver offices.
-Here, Dr. Zuhlke and his team will perform a brief physical examination and a new patient intake interview.
+Here, ABS Institute team will perform a brief physical examination and a new patient intake interview.
 While weight gain is a common occurrence during pregnancy, we ask all of our patients to be at a healthy, stable weight before their procedure.
 We ask this because any weight gain after these procedures can result in complications and can seriously diminish the procedures’ results.
 For the same reasons, we ask mothers to be at the end of their family building before undergoing either of these surgical procedures as future pregnancies can dampen results.

 The cost of your Mommy Midsection Makeover will depend on what services are included in your personalized treatment plan.
 If liposuction is included, the number of places treated, technologies used, and surgical requirements will alter the price.
 The best way to find the exact price for your procedure is to schedule a personal consultation or call our front office at (303) 708-8770.